-Targeted underserved farmer or rancher - a farmer or a rancher who is a member of a group whose members have been subject to racial, ethnic or gender prejudice because of their identity as members of a group without regard to their individual qualities.
+Socially disadvantaged farmer or rancher - a

+farmer or a rancher who is a member of a group whose members have been subject to racial, ethnic or gender prejudice because of their identity as members of a group without regard to their individual qualities.
 Groups include:

 - American Indians or Alaskan Natives;

 - Asians or Asian Americans;

 - Blacks or African Americans;

 - Native Hawaiians or other Pacific Islanders;

-- · Hispanics; and
+- Hispanics; and

 - Women.

-For legal entities to be considered targeted underserved, the majority interest must be held by targeted underserved individuals.
+For legal entities to be considered socially disadvantaged, the majority interest must be held by socially disadvantaged individuals.